Triple/three column cash book

 1. Record the above transactions in a triple/three column cash book of P & G LLC and balance the cash and bank columns of the cash book.

-2. Post entries from triple/three column cash book to appropriate accounts in general ledger, accounts receivable subsidiary ledger and accounts payable subsidiary ledger.
+2. Post entries from the triple/three-column cash book to appropriate accounts in the general ledger, accounts receivable subsidiary ledger, and accounts payable subsidiary ledger.

 Solution